Car Soundproofing Materials

 Our RoadBlockR™ sound deadening material was specially engineered for premium auto soundproofing and reducing sound transmission in metal surfaces.
 It’s the ideal material for making any car feel like a luxury drive or enhancing the quality of your sound system.

 As a rubber-based sound dampening material with a polished foil facing, RoadBlockR™ is priced to be a cost-effective solution for your car soundproofing needs.
 It’s a highly flexible material that’s easy to trim for tiny unconventional spaces and features a peel-and-place application for simple installation.
-You might apply RoadBlockR™ to doors, floors and trunks for high-powered noise reduction.
+You might apply RoadBlockR™ to car doors, floors and trunks for high-powered noise reduction.

 Our Vibra Block® sound deadening material is available as a sheet, strip or pad.
 Vibra Block® is a lightweight sound deadening material composed of a specially engineered vibration-reducing polymer.
 It’s the premier material for use on metal panels and enclosures and is the best vibration dampening material we offer at Soundproof Cow.
 Vibra Block® only requires you to peel the backing and press it into place, so it’s also easy to use.